RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

 ## Cloud Identity

 Enables RPI to authenticate with cloud services using platform-native identity federation, removing the need for static credentials.
-The Interaction CLI configures this automatically based on your platform.
+The RPI Helm CLI configures this automatically based on your platform.

 ### Azure (Workload Identity)